-This first draft of a Creative Charter is a working live document to promote creativity in older age.
+A Creative Charter is a working live document to promote creativity in older age.
 It will have ongoing contributions and updates for best practice and arts access.
 It is an articulation of a collective aim to create and advocate Arts and Culture in community and care settings, with the simple philosophy that if it works for older people it will benefit & work for everyone.
 To assert one aspect of best practise for the multimodal arts in health.

 A Creative Charter to share…

 In support of cultural community life & generously living together…

 We envisage a short online link or post to a participation session and follow up creative charter questionnaire for best practice, policies and certification for individuals and groups to take part in, for a recognised customised Charter Certificate.

 This charter has been developed by the Anam Beo programme in Offaly which is partnered with the Dublin Mid – Leinster HSE & supported by Offaly County Council Arts Office.
 It is intended that this charter will provide a framework of understanding & become a useful resource for artists, participants, interested parties & relevant bodies.
 Anam Beo challenges ageism, perceptions of what it means to be old and what it means to be creative.
 As visual artists we facilitate creative engagements and art production using professional socially engaged collaborative arts practices.